 - Depressed central nervous system

 Toxic Bread Ingredients

-Unless your dog has an allergy to wheat, plain white or wheat bread probably won’t hurt her.
-Not all breads are as harmless.
+Unless your dog has an allergy to wheat, plain white or wheat bread probably won’t hurt them.
+Not all breads are as harmless, though.
 Some breads contain toxic ingredients that should never be fed to dogs.

 Some breads contain nuts and seeds, which appeal to humans for their flavor and health benefits, but can cause problems for dogs.
 The biggest nut danger is macadamia nuts, but even “safe” nuts and seeds can lead to stomach irritation and pancreatitis, thanks to their high fat content.

 Xylitol is an artificial sweetener that is growing in popularity.
 It is most commonly found in sugar-free chewing gum and, more recently, certain brands of peanut butter and baked goods.
 While harmless to humans, xylitol is toxic to dogs.
 If you feed your dog bread or baked goods on a regular basis, be sure to check the ingredients, and also double check your peanut butter ingredients before you share your peanut butter and (grape-free) jelly sandwich.

 Is Bread Good for Dogs With Upset Stomachs?